 To avoid being held liable for any injuries, you should restrict customers from entering your shop or warehouse.
-If limited access is granted, certain personal protective equipment may be required, the customer should be accompanied by an employee, and restricted access may be enforced.
+If limited access is granted, certain personal protective equipment should be required.
+The customer should be accompanied by an employee, and restricted access may be enforced.
 Keep in mind that allowing customers this access can affect the quality of work that's being done, result in the distraction of employees, or even lead to injuries to employees or other third parties.